Ben-Leahy/FIT3143-Parallel/Week2/notes_w2.md

-Context for Inter-Process Communications:
-- Consider, given the delay in the communication between processes, is it worth parallelising an algorithm into multiple processes.

-Inter-Process Communication types:
-- Shared memory
-- Interrupts (unix signals and analogues)
-- Message passing (connection through internet) the following are types of message passing.
-    - Streams -> BSD sockets but dividing the information into packets.
-    - BSD sockets -> third party storage that both procresses can access
-    - Other exampels: multicase support

 Internet:
 - UDP: low overhead, packets of data may or may not arrive (streaming -. memory)
 - TCP: higher overhead, packets will arrive (eventually) in order